gabriel-azion/doc-studies-mocks/newCodeEditor/codeEditorExpRef.md

 # New Code Editor

-The new [Monaco Code Editor](https://microsoft.github.io/monaco-editor/docs.html) for [Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/) is a web-based code editor that makes it easier and more intuitive to develop at the edge of the network.
-It's the code editor used in VS Code(), and its main features are:
+The new code editor for [Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/) is the best way to get started developing your edge functions.
+It's a web-based code editor that makes it easier and more intuitive to develop at the edge of the network.
+The [Monaco Code Editor](https://microsoft.github.io/monaco-editor/docs.html) is used in VS Code(https://code.visualstudio.com/), so if you're used to VS Code, you'll get familiar with it right away.
+The Monaco Code Editor main features available for the Edge Functions Code Editor are:

 - Syntax Highlighting
 - IntelliSense